oscerd/machines-walkthrough/try-hack-me/HackPark.md

     System.Net.Sockets.TcpClient

-method your host ip and the port choosen in the netcat command.
+method your host IP and the port chosen in the netcat command.

 In the BlogEngine WebApp edit the only post available and upload the file just created.